Paddling the Peshtigo River

 Another fun and challenging whitewater run is Segment P3, from Burnt Bridge to Goodman Park.
 This twelve mile reach features: Upper Dells Rapids (class II), Michigan Rapids (class III), Dells Rapids (class III), Taylor Falls (class III) and Strong Falls, a technical class IV.
 There are also several pitches of riffles, class I and class II+ rapids.
 A large number of access points in P3 provides plenty of choices for which rapids you want to run.
 The 'runnability' of this segment is best when river levels are medium to high.
 The rapids are scrappy in low water conditions.

 Quietwater enthusiasts will enjoy the segment between Big Joe Landing and CCC Bridge (P1), where the river winds through a remote wilderness setting of dense northern lowland forest.
 Wildlife is especially abundant in this stretch.
-South of the CCC Bridge the river flows through more beautiful wilderness scenery with a number of mixed pine and cedar groves covering the banks.
-The forests surrounding much of the river include: hemlock, tamarack, ash, popple, birch, aspen, maple, and oak.
-Beaver, otter, deer, and red squirrel are often spotted, along with the occasional black bear.
+South of the CCC Bridge (P2) the river flows through more beautiful wilderness scenery with mixed pine and cedar groves frequently covering the banks.
+This is a fun run for novice whitewater enthusiasts that features several long stretches of class I and class II rapids.

 The water tends to have a dark color due to the numerous tamarack swamps surrounding the upper Peshtigo.
 The dark water can make it difficult to spot submerged rocks in several of the rapids.